SerpAPI Alternative in 2026 — fastCRW [Search + Scrape, Single Binary, Self-Host]

 - MCP is now table stakes.
 Claude Desktop, Cursor, and LangGraph agents expect MCP tools, not REST glue. fastCRW exposes search and scrape as MCP tools out of the box.
 SerpAPI has no first-party MCP server, so each team rebuilds the same wrapper.

-- Rust efficiency moves the unit economics. fastCRW averages 833ms per scrape and runs in 6.6 MB of resident memory on the reference workload.
+- Rust efficiency moves the unit economics. fastCRW keeps a lightweight resident set on the reference workload (see the public benchmark for the full latency distribution).
 That changes how many concurrent agent calls a single VM can handle, which is the variable that actually drives cost at agent scale.

 Where SerpAPI Is Still Strong